silnrsi/font-gentium/documentation/source/v7changes.md

 ### Greatly enhanced kerning

-Kerning has now been expanded to cover the full range of alphabetic symbols, including small caps.
+Kerning has now been expanded to cover the full range of alphabetic symbols except for small caps (which will be included in a future update).
 To make this practically useful for a wide range of languages the letters have been clustered into overly generalized groups.
 This enables the kerning to apply to more combinations, but does not allow for careful fine-tuning.
 The expanded kerning may not be ideal in all cases, and may still require manual adjustment, but it should provide improved spacing compared with previous versions.
 It is very possible that we have made some mistakes in this massive kerning effort, so please [contact us](https://software.sil.org/gentium/about/contact/) if you encounter any combinations whose spacing has been made worse than in v6.2.

 **Warning: Because of the addition of extensive kerning, line, paragraph, and page lengths may be different from v6.2.**